united medicare advisors logo dark

 With the right Medicare plan and supplements, getting health care coverage should be easy.
 If you’ve ever had a claim denied, however, you know that Medicare doesn’t always work that smoothly.
-Find out how to file a Medicare claim and navigate the appeals process successfully.
+Learn more about how to appeal a Medicare denial and navigate the appeals process successfully.

 You can file an appeal when you don’t agree with a coverage or payment decision that Medicare makes in relation to Part A, Part B, Part C, or Part D. You have the right to appeal if you encounter one of the following scenarios: